5 Common Myths about Software Updates You Need to Know

 Why it is important to apply software updates

-- They address a specific and critical vulnerability which can be fixed and closed in a timely manner before malicious actors can exploit it;
+They address a specific and critical vulnerability that can be fixed and closed in a timely manner before malicious actors can exploit it;

-- Your data is more secure – Probably the most important docs, photos, or personal information are stored on the devices you use daily.
-They could get easier in the hands of cybercriminals which encrypt data and block access to it.
+Your data is more secure – Probably the most important docs, photos, or personal information are stored on the devices you use daily.
+They could get easier in the hands of cybercriminals who encrypt data and block access to it.
 Applying patches help keep malicious actors at bay;

 5 frequent software updates myths you probably hear (but you need to forget about)